sasa-yovanovicc/AI-File-Assistant-Chat-with-Your-Documents/README.md

 ## Why this project exists
 Ever since Google discontinued its Desktop Search app it became harder for me to quickly find the *exact* piece of information buried inside gigabytes of mixed PDF / DOCX / TXT files.
 Traditional OS search (name / modified date) is not enough when you only remember a concept or a sentence fragment.
 So I started building my own lightweight, local-first AI file search + chat assistant using Retrieval Augmented Generation (RAG).
 This repository is the foundation: an end‑to‑end pipeline from raw files → vector index → question answering.

+This project is a practical example of Retrieval‑Augmented Generation (RAG) – combining deterministic document retrieval with optional generative answering for grounded responses.

 ## What it does
 * Recursively scans a chosen root folder (and all subfolders)
 * Extracts text from PDF / DOCX / TXT (extensible)